SSTGroup/Source-detection-in-colored-noise/README.md

 We propose a strategy that can handle colored noise in the detection of the number of sources.
 We model the source detection as a regression problem and apply information-theoretic criteria to determine the model order of the regression.

-The technique in available in MATLAB code in the function sd_colorednoise.m
+The technique is available in MATLAB code in the function sd_colorednoise.m